Covve/covve.github.io/_posts/2019-11-04-idea-to-MVP-with-Kodika.io.md

 - **More plugins please:** It was great having direct contact with the Kodika team for matters such as plugins and payment but I’d certainly like to see the promised Kodika Marketplace for quick access to plugins
 - **Source control:** Kodika is, surprisingly, great for teams of people working on the same project as everyone is working on the same "live" files.
 However, the larger the project the more important it is to have some kind of source control, versioning etc. It seems the Kodika guys are planning to include this too which will make my day

 ![whatsthepoint](/images/blog/2019-11-04-idea-to-MVP-with-Kodika.io/upgrade.jpg)

 ### OK, so should we fire our engineering team?
 Well, not quite.
 Kodika is great but isn’t for every type of project.
 Kodika is best when the effort of the app in question is mostly the interface and API calls to your backend.
 On the other hand if the app needs to contain significant portions of custom code, processing and heavy logic then stick with traditional engineering.

-So, TLDR: if you’re starting an app dev project now, seriously consider Kodika either for its proof of concept or even for the full blown thing.
+So, **TLDR**: if you’re starting an app dev project now, seriously consider Kodika either for its proof of concept or even for the full blown thing.
 It certainly worked for us!

 [Kodika]: https://kodika.io
 [Covve Scan]: https://scanner.cards